react-dnd/react-dnd/packages/docsite/markdown/docs/03 Using Hooks/useDragDropManager.md

 # useDragDropManager

-This simple hook provides a user with access into the DnD system.
+This hook provides a user with access into the DnD system.
 The DragDropManager instance is a singleton craeted by React DnD that contains access to state, monitors, the backend, etc..

 ```jsx